Arts Festival, Parade & Tree Lighting

 The children’s area will feature a selection of inflatables including a bounce house, slide and obstacle course provided by First Baptist Wylie (fundraiser).
 Kids can also have their face painted or ride the barrel train.
 Check out vendors' wide selection of handmade children's items.
 Or make a keepsake Christmas ornament.

 Festival of Lights Christmas Parade

 The celebration continues at 7:30 pm with the Festival of Lights Christmas Parade on Ballard Avenue, sponsored by FBC Wylie and the Wylie Downtown Merchants Association.
 Please note later start time.
-This year's parade host is Cowboy great Chad Hennings.
+Parade Application (FBC Wylie)